MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Introduction

 Despite this progress, a fundamental question remains: Do these models genuinely understand the meaning between visual and textual content, or are they merely generating statistically plausible yet superficial associations through pattern matching?
 Moreover, if presented with an erroneous reasoning chain about the same multi-modal scene, can the model not only detect the error but also pinpoint its cause and type?
 As shown in Figure~\ref{fig:intro}, existing benchmarks for error localization focus primarily on identifying which step in the reasoning process is incorrect, offering limited insight into the nature of the failure.
 In contrast, classifying the error type enables a diagnostic understanding of why the model went astray: whether due to a breakdown in visual grounding, a logical inconsistency, a factual hallucination, or a computational mistake.
 Each type of error reflects a distinct weakness in the model’s multimodal comprehension pipeline.
 Thus, a deep evaluation of a model's ability to diagnose reasoning errors serves as a litmus test for genuine multi-modal understanding.

-To address this gap, we introduce \model (\textbf{M}ulti-\textbf{M}odal \textbf{Erro}r \textbf{R}easoning Benchmark), a comprehensive benchmark designed to evaluate the VLM's ability to identify multi-modal erroneous reasoning. \model comprises \num meticulously curated samples distributed across several core reasoning domains: Data \& Analytics (DA), Physics \& Engineering (PE), Chemistry \& Materials (CM), Earth \& Environment (EE), Biology \& Healthcare (BH), and Mathematics \& Logic (ML).
+To address this gap, we introduce \model (\textbf{M}ulti-\textbf{M}odal \textbf{Erro}r \textbf{R}easoning Benchmark), a benchmark designed to evaluate the VLM's ability to diagnose multi-modal erroneous reasoning. \model comprises \num meticulously curated samples distributed across several core reasoning domains: Data \& Analytics (DA), Physics \& Engineering (PE), Chemistry \& Materials (CM), Earth \& Environment (EE), Biology \& Healthcare (BH), and Mathematics \& Logic (ML).
 Every sample contains a coherent Chain-of-Thought~\cite{wei2022chain} into which a representative error has been injected.
-And the models are required to detect not only the presence of an error, but also its precise type.
-This design yields fine-grained insights into model weaknesses and shifts evaluation from surface-level answer correctness to deep reasoning validation.
+To enable unambiguous root-cause attribution, each chain is constructed to contain exactly one error.
+The models are required to determine whether to invoke an error label and, if so, identify its precise type.
+This controlled design yields fine-grained insights into model weaknesses and should be interpreted as a stress-test of error diagnosis rather than a full calibration benchmark over a natural mixture of correct and incorrect chains.

-To ensure a rigorous and comprehensive assessment, we design two distinct evaluation modes: Error Type Classification (ETC) and Error Presence Detection (EPD).
+To ensure a rigorous assessment, we design two distinct evaluation modes: Error Type Classification (ETC) and Error Presence Detection (EPD).
 In the first mode, we explicitly inform the model that an error exists and prompt it to classify the error type.
-In the second mode, the model is required to first determine whether an error is present before optionally diagnosing it.
-As shown in Figure~\ref{fig:score}, the extensive evaluation of VLMs reveals that these tasks remain challenging.
-Even the most capable model in our study (Gemini-3.0-Pro) successfully identifies the error type in only 66.47\% of cases, with performance on fine-grained error classification being substantially lower.
+In the second mode, the model is required to first decide whether to invoke an error label before diagnosing it.
+Because the current release contains only erroneous reasoning chains, this second setting should be interpreted as a controlled stress-test of error sensitivity and attribution rather than a full calibration benchmark.
+As shown in Figure~\ref{fig:score}, the evaluation of 12 representative VLMs reveals that these tasks remain challenging.
+Even the most capable model in our study, Gemini-3-Pro-Preview, successfully identifies the error type in only 66.65\% of cases, with performance on fine-grained error classification remaining substantially below human performance.
 This result underscores a notable gap between the generative capability of current models and their capacity for introspective verification.